Indie Game: The Movie (2012)

-Indie Game: The Movie is a genuinely fascinating documentary not only about the machinations video games industry but the blood, sweat and tears that go into any creative process.
+Indie Game: The Movie is a genuinely fascinating documentary not only about the machinations video games industry but also the blood, sweat and tears that go into any creative process.
 It is a film that really does give you pause for thought and encourages you to reflect upon what you may want in life.
-It clearly shows the true costs of any labour of love.
-It should be required viewing for any wannabe who dreams of being on a reality shows and achieving a fast path to their perceived heart’s desire.
+It clearly shows the true cost and the star reality of any labour of love.
+It should be required viewing in schools and colleges for any wannabe who dreams of being on a reality shows and achieving a fast path to their perceived heart’s desire.
 Such is the impact of the documentary’s message.

-Edward McMillen and Tommy Refenes, the creators of Super Meat Boy (which has subsequently proven very successful) are shown burning the midnight oil and moving heaven and earth to meet the rigourous timetable set for them by Microsoft.
+Edward McMillen and Tommy Refenes, the creators of Super Meat Boy (which has subsequently proven very successful) are shown burning the midnight oil and moving heaven and earth to meet the rigorous timetable set for them by Microsoft.
 It becomes very clear that although they want their game to do well commercially, the main thing is to create something akin to the games they grew up with.
 That is by far the most important thing to them.
-It is a very personal statement.
-It should resonate with any writer, musician or film maker.
+It is a very personal statement and it should resonate with any writer, musician or film maker.

 Indie Game: The Movie depicts the independent gaming world as being equally blighted by corporate bullshit as any other industry.
-There are deadlines, small print and ever changing goal posts.
+There are deadlines, small print and ever-changing goal posts.
 The work required is prodigious and there is little or no advance funding.
 Tommy Refenes, a diabetic to begin with, does not look well for a great deal of this documentary.
-The reality of the situation is back breaking work, a crappy diet, no social life, and the only light at the end of the tunnel being a crap shoot for success or failure.
-It is not glamorous, hip or bohemian lifestyle choice.
+The reality of the situation is back breaking work, a crappy diet, no social life, and the only light at the end of the tunnel being the possibility of scoring a hit.
+It is not glamorous, hip or a bohemian lifestyle choice.
 It certainly makes the mundane nature a lot of nine to five jobs look a lot more appealing.

 On a side note this is a beautifully crafted piece of film making.
 It is handsomely shot and well edited, presenting the material in a palatable story arc.
-It is not overtly biased and although it references the developer’s views on the mainstream commercial gaming industry it does not offer any overt soap boxes.
-Overall Indie Game: The Movie is about making a personal creative and artistic statement and what the consequences are of doing so.
+It is not overtly biased and although it references the developer’s views on the mainstream commercial gaming industry, it does not offer any overt soap boxes.
+Overall Indie Game: The Movie is about people making a personal creative and artistic statement and the consequences of doing so.
 In that respects the documentary has appeal beyond the confines of gaming.
-It is one of the most emotionally challenging films of the year that I have seen and I heartedly recommend it.
+It is one of the most emotionally engaging documentarys that I have seen, and I heartedly recommend it.